4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Tangalle Nightlife

-There are lots of restaurants in Tangalle as well as some lovely places for a drink or two.
+There are many restaurants in Tangalle and some lovely places to have a drink or two.

-They serve a daily catch of fresh seafood as well as curries and western-style dishes.
+They serve a daily catch of fresh seafood, curries, and Western-style dishes.
 It’s one of the best places for seafood in Tangalle.

 Sri Lanka itinerary | 4 week travel guide